xiaoguomeiyitian/ToolBox/prompt.md

         - Multi-level calls will automatically form a complete call chain, and the complete execution path can be traced through log fields

 4.  **Dynamic Loading:**
-    *   Files in the `tool` directory are dynamically loaded, so after adding a new tool file, there is no need to modify the `src/index.ts` and `src/handler/ToolHandler.ts` files.
+    *   Files in the `tools` directory are dynamically loaded, so after adding a new tool file, there is no need to modify the `src/index.ts` and `src/handler/ToolHandler.ts` files.

 5.  **Compile Files:**
     *   After adding or modifying the code, you need to compile the files.
 You can use the `npm run build` command to compile the files.